awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

 ## Prerequisites<a name="bucket-key-ex-prerequisites"></a>

-To follow along with the steps in this procedure, you need an AWS account and at least one S3 bucket to hold your working files and encrypted results\.
+To follow along with the steps in this procedure, you must have an AWS account and at least one S3 bucket to hold your working files and encrypted results\.
 You might also find much of the existing S3 Batch Operations documentation useful, including the following topics:
 + [S3 Batch Operations basics](batch-ops.md#batch-ops-basics)
 + [Creating an S3 Batch Operations job](batch-ops-create-job.md)
 + [Operations supported by S3 Batch Operations](batch-ops-operations.md)